 To further grow their adoption program, Furkids participates in Petco’s National Adoption Event Weekends.

-During Petco’s 50th anniversary last year, the Petco Foundation offered $50 adoption rewards for the first 100 pets adopted and then $100 for every adoption over 100.
+During Petco’s 50th anniversary last year, Petco Love offered $50 adoption rewards for the first 100 pets adopted and then $100 for every adoption over 100.

 “We worked intensely to make this an amazing event,” says Shelton.
 “We set a goal of 100 adoptions, invited foster families to bring their foster pets, and maximized our social media outreach to attract as many people as possible.”

 The result?
 Furkids found homes for 151 dogs and cats – the most adoptions of any group participating that weekend across the U.S.